JustASpeedrunner/screenctrl/README.md

 # screenctrl
-A GUI tool to manage your monitor's brightness, using brightnessctl and color temprature, using xsct, in Xorg.
+A GUI tool to manage your monitor's brightness, using brightnessctl, and color temprature, using xsct, in Xorg.